Shizuri/entry_frontend_react_polar_v2/README.md

 ## Magic the Gathering card browser

-This web app welcomes a user that can browse, sort and filter 100 random Magic the Gathering cards provided from and API.
+This web app welcomes a user that can browse, sort and filter 100 random Magic the Gathering cards provided from an API.

 Created with React Hooks, React Router, Context API and React multi select component